Prag8855/aab/content/glossary/Recommended.md

 The{% include '_blocks/recommended.html' %} tag means that this is the best option for most people.

+This is a personal recommendation.
+It is based on my knowledge and experience.
 Recommendations are never sponsored or affected by advertisers.